RachWalm/VolunteerVillage/README.md

 Most activities can be performed by the users in one role or another.

-One activity that is superuser exclusively able to do is the option for the super user to change the list of activities that can be selected and searched for.
+One activity that a superuser exclusively able to do is the option to change the list of activities that can be selected and searched for.
 This action only needs to be performed once and both selection and search will be updated.

 Database updates/creations/deletions/activations for everything can also be performed in the admin section of the site.

 Delete/reset spam profiles is a function that can only be performed by within the admin area.

-If someone has signed up as a coordinator by mistake that shouldn't have (accidentally meant to be a volunteer) or maliciously then the superuser can also remove their username from roles and coordinator profiles and then they can resubmit their details as a volunteer - or not if they didn't want to be a volunteer.
+If someone has signed up as a coordinator erroneously (accidentally chosen coordinator but meant to be a volunteer or maliciously) then the superuser can also remove their username from roles and coordinator profiles.
+Then the user can resubmit their details as a volunteer if they desire.

 If there are no coordinators activated (so no one can activate other coordinators) a coordinator can also be activated in the admin panel in the coordinators profile, then the usual procedure for activating coordinators can proceed.

 ### Potential Future Feature Developments

 There were some ideas that would make the site more useful but are outside prime objective of the site to allow volunteers to sign up and then be matched with requests.
 These were still initially thought through to avoid coding in such a way as to require an extensive recode to introduce them later.